Terms and Conditions for Buyers of Products/Services

 Datagraphic may use your personal information to:

-- improve your website browsing experience; we use Google Analytics and A1 Webstats to improve our website and the relevance of information we provide to you;
+- improve your website browsing experience; we use Google Analytics, A1 Webstats and Inspectlet to improve our website and the relevance of information we provide to you;

 - send to you Products/Services purchased from us;